 On April 19, 2018, Indiva announced a joint venture with Bhang, an award-winning licensor of cannabis, edibles and concentrates.
 This agreement provides Indiva with exclusive rights to manufacture and sell Bhang products in Canada as well as the right to export those products internationally (the "Bhang JV").
-As part of the Bhang JV agreement, the Company has committed to investing US\$5 million into cannabis processing equipment.
-The joint venture received approval from the TSX Venture Exchange on June 14, 2018.
-Indiva loaned the Bhang JV USD \$1 million for future services.
+As part of the Bhang JV agreement, the Company committed to investing US\$5,000,000 into cannabis processing equipment.
+The joint venture received approval from the TSXV on June 14, 2018.
+Indiva loaned the Bhang JV USD\$1,000,000 to prepay for future services.